Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

-This upper bound has the following implications: First, it is a dimension-free bound in which $p$ does not appear, and this statistical dimension is described by the effective rank $\mathbf{r}\left(\Sigma\right)$ except for the effect of $t$.
-This is identical to the statistical dimension of the independent case of \citet{koltchinskii2017concentration} and others.
-Second, the effect of this dependence appears as $\Gamma_{n}$ in the coefficient part $(2\kappa^{2}+\Gamma_{n})$ of the upper bound.
+\end{theorem} Let us comment briefly on this result.
+First, this is a dimension-free bound in which $p$ does not appear.
+The statistical dimension is instead described by the effective rank $\mathbf{r}\left(\Sigma\right)$.
+This is identical to the statistical dimension of the independent case of \citep{koltchinskii2017concentration} and others.
+Then, the effect of this dependence appears as $\Gamma_{n}$ in the factor $(2\kappa^{2}+\Gamma_{n})$ of the upper bound.
 If $\mathbf{M}$ is independent, we have $\Gamma_{n} = 0$.
-Then, our upper bound corresponds to the upper bound by \citet{koltchinskii2017concentration} up to the universal constants.
+More generally, we described above a large class of processes where $\Gamma_n$ is {\rc bounded from above by} a constant $\Gamma$.
+In both cases, our upper bound matches the one of \citep{koltchinskii2017concentration} up to constants.